OriolCanal/GPCRmd_server_VirtualMachine/README.md

 cd files
 ```

-Now we have to download files from ori using scp:
+Now we have to download files from ori using scp (to do this step you need to have a user in ori).
+You will need to enter the ori user password in every command you execute:

 ```
 scp -r username@ori:/protwis/sites/files/Covid19Data .